nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 ## Background

 A channel is a model for sharing memory via message passing.
 A thread is able to send or receive messages over a channel.
 It's like sending a letter to your friend.
 The postman is the channel.
 Your friend is the receiver.
 You probably already know `system/channels`.
-What’s the difference between the new channels implementation and the old one?
+What's the difference between the new channels implementation and the old one?
 If you use the old one, you will need to copy your letter by hand first and send the copy to your friend.
-Then your friend may mark something on the copied letter and it won’t affect the original.
+Then your friend may mark something on the copied letter and it won't affect the original.
 This works fine, however it is not efficient.
 If you use the new implementation, you will only need to put your letter in the mailbox.
 No need to copy it!

 ## The advantages